VGonzalesVGonzales/hiringtask/Scenario_A.md

-## Scenario A: Request to Bump Up to Advanced Track

 Hi John,

 Thank you for your response.
 We understand that you wish to be accelerated to the Advance track, and we will be happy to review your request.